SkaaBroach853/ClubOS/README.md

 **ClubOS** is a massive, multi-agent AI ecosystem built entirely in React designed specifically to supercharge how college clubs and organizations operate.
 Instead of using 10 different fragmented tools, ClubOS consolidates all of the creative, administrative, and marketing processes into a single, highly performant dashboard.

-You write one single "Event Brief" (e.g. *"We are hosting a 24-hour Web3 Hackathon for 500 students"*), and ClubOS simultaneously dispatches highly specialized AI Agents running **in parallel** to formulate social media posts, sponsorship emails, presentations, flyers, unhinged viral ideas, budgets, engaging quizzes, and much more.
+You write one single "Event Brief" (e.g., *"We are hosting a 24-hour Web3 Hackathon for 500 students"*), and ClubOS simultaneously dispatches highly specialized AI Agents running **in parallel** to formulate social media posts, sponsorship emails, presentations, flyers, unhinged viral ideas, budgets, engaging quizzes, and much more.

 ---